vertexcover-io/locatr/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/vertexcover-io/locatr.svg)](https://pkg.go.dev/github.com/vertexcover-io/locatr)
 ![Test](https://github.com/vertexcover-io/locatr/actions/workflows/test.yaml/badge.svg)

-Locatr helps you to find javascript locators on a webpage using prompt.
+Locatr package helps you to find HTML locators on a webpage using prompts and llms.

 ## Overview
-- LLM based HTML javascript locator finder.
+- LLM based HTML locator finder.
 - Supports playwright and there will be addon in the future for other web automation engines.
 - Uses cache to reduce calls to llm apis.